raelovejoy/raelog/README.md

-# raelog
+# Raelog

-A personal logbook for observations, field notes, and unfinished thinking.
+A personal logbook.

+Notes, observations, field entries.
+Unfinished thinking, left in place.

+This repository also hosts the Raelog site.